-The objectives of the SEP are the identification of the project stakeholders at different stages of development and the establishment of their rules for the management of the exchange of information between the Project Implementation Unit (PIU) and the stakeholders in line with the national regulation and the World Bank (WB) Requirements.
-The purpose of the SEP is to present how the GDCA/PIU plans to communicate with stakeholders who may be affected by or will be interested in the TERRE Project throughout the project life cycle.
-It also describes a grievance mechanism, which is a process that stakeholders may use to raise any concerns about the Project providing their opinions that may influence the Project implementation and its results.
+The objectives of the SEP are the identification of the project stakeholders at different stages of development and the establishment of their rules for the management of the exchange of information between the Project Implementation Unit (PIU) and the stakeholders in line with the national regulation and the WB and AFD's requirements.
+The purpose of the SEP is to present how the GDCA/PIU plans to communicate with stakeholders who may be affected by or will be interested in the TERRP throughout the project life cycle.
+It also describes a grievance redress mechanism, which is a process that stakeholders may use to raise any concerns about the Project providing their opinions that may influence the Project implementation and its results.